shroomdog27/forge-old-versions-guides/INSTALLERS.md

 # Common Issues with the Installer
 ## Prelude
-Remember, this guide is the only help you will receive.
+Remember, these guides are the only help you will receive.

 In addition, the **only** place to download official Forge installers is at https://files.minecraftforge.net/net/minecraftforge/forge/

 **DO NOT POST ANY LOGS TO #tech-support IN THE FORGE DISCORD.
 YOU WILL NOT RECEIVE ANY HELP, IN ACCORDANCE WITH #rules 11.
-THIS GUIDE IS THE ONLY HELP YOU WILL RECEIVE.**
+THESE GUIDES ARE THE ONLY HELP YOU WILL RECEIVE.**

 ## Common Issues
 ### Whenever I open the installer, it just redownloads or it opens with an archive manager.